viamrobotics/docs/docs/how-tos/manage-fleet.md

 ## Monitoring and debugging

-Viam allows you to view all machines from a dashboard or access each machine, check its logs, check recent changes, and roll back changes if needed.
+Viam allows you to view all machines from a dashboard and access each machine, check its logs, check recent changes, and roll back changes if needed.

 {{< table >}}
 {{% tablestep %}}